A workshop at ALIFE 2026 · Waterloo, Canada

 A call from life as it could be to life as it is becoming.
 From the closed simulation — the petri dish — to the open environment.
 Artificial life has left the lab, and the question is no longer what it might do, but what to do with what it is already doing.

-We are interested in the messy parts that the closed simulation tends to hide: failure modes that only appear after week six, evaluation when there is no ground truth, ethics when the agent is alive, and the methods — borrowed from ecology, field biology, and art — that let us study artificial agents the way we study real ones.
+We are interested in the messy parts that closed simulations tend to hide: failure modes that surface only after sustained deployment, evaluation where there is no ground truth, and questions of ethics that arise once an agent is genuinely alive in the world.
+And we care about the methods — borrowed from ecology, field biology, animal behaviour (ethology), and art — that let us study artificial agents the way we study real ones.
+This takes up the call of Machine Behaviour (Rahwan et al., Nature, 2019) to study AI systems as objects of empirical, observational inquiry — by their behaviour in the world, not their code alone.

 We invite contributions that are speculative, unfinished, weird, or empirically grounded.
 We especially welcome work that did not survive the lab.